User Guide

 • Use /import-data and /export-data for CSV import/export.

-• Exports include challenge metadata and daily todo progress with subtasks.
+• Exports include challenge metadata (including checklist details) and daily todo progress with subtasks.

 • Imports merge by ID; if an item exists, the CSV value overwrites local (use Sync for timestamp‑aware merge).